 If you add an existing project to Git source control, you create a local Git repository in that sandbox.
 You can specify a remote repository later.
-See Add a Project to Source Control
+See Add a Project to Source Control.

-To use a Git server for your remote repository, you can set up your own
+To use a Git server for your remote repository, you can use a Git server hosting solution or set up your own

-Git server or use a Git server hosting solution.
-If you cannot set up a server and
+Git server.
+If you cannot set up a server and must use a remote

-must use a remote repository via the file system using the
+repository via the file system using the

 To make your project publicly available on GitHub®, see Share Project on GitHub.
 Sharing adds Git source control to the open project and the project’s remote repository is GitHub.

 Starting in R2020b, you do not need to install command-line Git to fully use Git with MATLAB.
 You can now merge branches using the built-in Git integration.

 To setup Git for releases before R2020b, see https://www.mathworks.com/help/releases/R2020a/simulink/ug/set-up-git-source-control.html.

 Several operations, such as committing, merging, and receiving pushed commits, use Git Hooks.
 To use Git Hooks on Windows® with MATLAB, install Cygwin and add it to the MATLAB library path:

 Download the installer from https://www.cygwin.com/.
 Run the installer.